FAQs – **Currently Only Accepting Clothing, Shoes & SELECTED Household items**

 How can my company get involved?

 Hundreds of companies hold clothing drives on our behalf during the year.
 If your company is interested, just let us know.
 You can also provide your parking lot for us to conduct collection events.
 If you’re in a metro and are amenable, we can also use your parking lot for one of our “popup stores,” a truck filled with goods that are sold to the general public in the area.
 We carry extra insurance for this type of event.
-Please feel free to email us at email@example.com to find out other ways to help.
+Please feel free to email us at firstname.lastname@example.org to find out other ways to help.
+And, we are always grateful for financial support in any amount – give securely here.